tarngaina/lol_maya/README.md

         - You must have all `riot.skl` joints on your skin cluster.
         - You can add extra joints to your skin, but not allow to remove joints.
         - If there is no `riot.skl` found in the export location, the plugin will export the normal way.
+    - When run into the problem: vertices have weights affect more than 4 influences, those vertices will be selected/highlighted in scene.
 2. SKN:
     - Read:
         - `33 22 11 00`: V0, V1, V2, V3, V4